OUR ANIMALS

 The dogs

 In sheep farming, dogs are used for herding.
-There are three dogs on the farm, they are all Border Collies.
-We got Honnie and her two offsprings Tipsy and King.
+There are four dogs on the farm, they are all Border Collies.
+The members of the flock is Tulla, Tipsy, Max and King.
 They are an important part of the farm, and a good tool when working with the relocation and collection of sheep.

 Kilde til info om sauerasene: En sau er ikke bare en sau - Nibio